rachfop/takomo-docs/docs/organizations/policies.md

 ## AWS Managed Policies

-There is a default service control policy that is managed by AWS and named as `FullAWSAccess`.
+There is a default service control policy that is managed by AWS and named as **FullAWSAccess**.
 You can't provide your own policy with this name.
-You can still use this policy with your organizational units and accounts by defining it with `awsManaged: true`.
-Because the policy is managed by AWS, you donn't need to provide a policy file for it.
+You can still use this policy with your organizational units and accounts by defining it with **awsManaged: true**.
+Because AWS manages the policy, you don't need to provide a policy file for it.

 ### Example: Configure the AWS managed default policy